frenetic-lang/frenetic/examples/literate.md

 Guide to writing literate NetCore
 =================================

 This is a literate NetCore program.
 The NetCore executable parses any file with the extension `.md` as literate NetCore.
 In literate NetCore, lines that begin with *four* spaces are code, and all other lines are ignored.
 For example, the following block is code:

     let l = learn in
-    monitor_sw() | monitor_pol(l)
+    monitorSwitch() + monitorPolicy(l)

 Frankly, I think that four spaces is unnecessarily verbose.
 But, we're just using the syntax of Github's markdown: